en

 Men carrying a Mikoshi, a sacred shinto palanquin.
 Image via jre-travel.com

-The Nishio Gion Festival has been held for over 400 years during the middle of July.
-A portable shrine holding the guardian deity of the city is carried from Ibun Shrine to Mitsurugi Hachimangu Shrine located on the grounds of Nishio Castle.
-It is said that if you pass under the portable shrine you will be blessed with good health.
+The Nishio Gion Festival has been held during the middle of July for over 400 years.
+A portable shrine holding the guardian deity of the city is carried from Ibun Shrine to Mitsurugi Hachimangu Shrine on the grounds of Nishio Castle.
+Some say that if you pass under the portable shrine, you will be blessed with good health.

 Nishio City History Park (西尾市歴史公園)